bencheeorg/benchee/README.md

 ### Formatters

 Among all the configuration options, one that you probably want to use are the formatters.
+They format and print out the results of the benchmarking suite.

+The `:formatters` option is specified a list of:
+* modules implementing the `Benchee.Formatter` behaviour, or...
-Formatters are functions that take one argument (the benchmarking suite with all its results) and then generate some output.
-You can specify multiple formatters to run for the benchmarking run.
+* functions that take one argument (the benchmarking suite with all its results) and then do whatever you want them to

 So if you are using the [HTML plugin](https://github.com/PragTob/benchee_html) and you want to run both the console formatter and the HTML formatter this looks like this (after you installed it of course):